salrashid123/oauth2/README.md

 For Impersonated Credentials, you will use a source [oauth2/google/Credential](https://godoc.org/golang.org/x/oauth2/google#Credentials) object which as IAM permissions to assume another ServiceAccount and then finally perform operations as that account.

 For AWS based Credentials, you will exchange an AWS Credential for a Google Credential.

+For Federated OIDC based Credentials, you will exchange an arbitrary OIDC provicers Credential for a Google Credential.

 For TPM based Credentials, you will need to embed the ServiceAccount within a Trusted Platform Module.